-The inclusion of local civil society in peacebuilding initiatives is vital to building sustainable peace.
-Two new policy initiatives introduced in Washington this month demonstrate significant progress towards international recognition of the critical role played by local people.
-The initiatives bring the United States closer to a more focused, high-level policy response to address violence and instability in the world’s toughest places; one that places locally-led peacebuilding at the forefront.
+Updated on Dec.
+20: The inclusion of local civil society in peacebuilding initiatives is vital to building sustainable peace.
+The U.S. Congress passed a new policy initiative called the Global Fragility Act that will take local voices into consideration.
+The act demonstrates significant progress toward international recognition of the critical role played by local people.
+The initiative brings the United States closer to a more focused, high-level policy response to address violence and instability in the world’s toughest places — one that helps put locally led peacebuilding at the forefront.

 On February 26, a high-level Task Force on Extremism in Fragile States released a new report calling for a major overhaul of the U.S. government’s approach to addressing extremist violence and fragile states.
 The Task Force is urging the development of more coherent, coordinated efforts that include both national and local stakeholders to design and lead preventive approaches to address the root causes of extremism.

 Peace Direct’s U.S. Executive Director Bridget Moix served on the senior advisory group for the task force and notes, “It has become clear to leaders on both sides of the aisle that endless war is not the way to address today’s global problems and ensure a safer world.
 The Task Force is rightly urging a new focus for U.S. foreign policy on prevention and addressing root causes of violence.
 It also lifts up the vital role of local leadership, including local civil society, in designing solutions and building sustainable peace.”